 Award-winning coffee roasters, Elixr Coffee is the one shop we’ve gotten to visit in two cities (check them out in the heart of Nashville on Broadway, if you get a chance).

 Elixr is known for lighter roasts and high quality, single-origin beans.
-They make some of the best pour-overs in the city along with espresso drinks and drip coffee.
+They make excellent pour-overs plus espresso drinks and drip coffee all of which can be enjoyed in the cozy seating area.
 You’ll find typical drinks like mochas and unique offerings like a butterscotch pink peppercorn latte.
-We’re partial to the seasonal and creative kabosha spice latte that’s packed with fall flavor.
+We’re partial to the seasonal and creative kabosha spice latte that’s packed with fall flavor; a strawberry latte is our go-to other times of the year.
 Locations: 207 Sydenham St.; 16th & Market; 315 N. 12th St; 3675 Market St.

 Càphê Roasters

-Càphê Roasters is a Vietnamese coffee roaster known for its traditional Vietnamese coffee and specialty lattes.
-The Vietnamese Latte, a traditional Vietnamese coffee with espresso, is the best I’ve had outside of Asia.
+Càphê Roasters is the city’s first and only Vietnamese coffee roaster.
+They’re beloved for bold coffee and specialty lattes.
+The Vietnamese Latte–a traditional Vietnamese coffee with espresso–is the best I’ve had outside of Asia and shows why so many restaurants in the area use their beans.
 They also offer egg coffee, cereal milk lattes, and lots of condensed milk-laced wonderful drinks.

-Càphê Roasters has lots of breakfast and lunch items–breakfast sandwiches, breakfast tacos, banh mi, and loaded fries are all good bets.
-There are plenty of tables to work, although power outlets are limited.
+The selection of tables provides plenty of space for working, although power outlets are limited.
+The staff is friendly and strives to create an environment where people want to spend time.
 While the neighborhood isn’t the best, the shop is safe and there is ample parking along Kensington Avenue.
 Location: 3400 J Street, G1

 ReAnimator

 With beans sourced from around the world and roasted in Kensington, ReAnimator Coffee has graced the city with drip coffee and espresso drinks for over a decade.
-Dedicated fans can even get regular subscriptions featuring some of their top roasts.
+Locally owned and operated, they offer dedicated fans regular subscriptions that feature some of their top roasts (yay for free shipping!).

 ReAnimator is known for their colorful seasonal creations like the green and blue iced lavender matcha, a combination of butterfly pea flower, lavender, matcha, and milk.
-Locations: 4705 Pine St.; 1523 E. Susquehanna Ave.; 310 W. Master St.; 1248 S. Clarion St.; 3118 Richmond St.
+Other treats like the blackberry sage tonic (made with a house blackberry sage syrup) can be spiked with espresso or made caffeine-free.
+Locations: 4705 Pine St.; 1523 E. Susquehanna Ave.; 310 W. Master St.; 1248 S. Clarion St.; 3118 Richmond St.; 4705 Pine St.

 Herman’s Coffee